uboslinux/ubos-admin/ubos-admin/implementation-notes/ratchet-upgrade.md

 * The wall clock time when the device was last successfully upgraded (`upgradeSuccessTs`).
 * The timestamp that is the maximum, over all active repositories, of the timestamps of the versions of the repositories that were used in the last successful upgrade (`repositoryPositionTs`).

-Note that `repositoryPositionTs` may only be used by a single repository used in the upgrade; other repositories may not have a version at that time stamp and their preceding version was used in the last successful upgrade.
+Note that the exact value of `repositoryPositionTs` may only be used by a single repository used in the upgrade; other repositories may not have a version at that time stamp and their preceding version was used in the last successful upgrade.

 If this file does not exist on a device, the device has not been upgraded successfully with the ratchet upgrade process.

 ### Upgrade process

-When `ubos-admin update` is run in order to upgrade (i.e. not with ``--pacmanConfOnly`` or ``-pkg`` or such), the following steps need to be performed:
+When `ubos-admin update` is run in order to upgrade (i.e. not with ``--pacmanConfOnly`` or ``--pkg`` or such), the following steps need to be performed:
 .
-* For each active repository, obtain the current `history.json`.
+* For each active repository, obtain the current `history.json` from the depot.

 * If `history.json` does not exist for a repository, use the database file without a timestamp; the ratchet upgrade algorithm is not in effect for this repository.

 * If `last-ubos-update.json` does not exist, we run the ratchet upgrade algorithm for the first time.
 To do so, use the following calculated value for `repositoryPositionTs` instead: the maximum update timestamp, over the set of active repositories, of the oldest entry in their respective `history.json` files.
-(This generally should normally cause the oldest version of each repository to be used.)
+(This generally should normally cause the oldest version of each repository to be used.
+We want to miss as few updates as possible even in case when we first start using the ratchet algorithm.)

 * Given `repositoryPositionTs`, find the next `repositoryPositionTs`.
-This is calculated as the minimum timestamp, over all active repositories, of the next entry in each repository's `history.json`.
+This is calculated as the minimum timestamp, over all active repositories, of the next entry in each repository's `history.json` (i.e. the entry whose timestamp is equal, or minimally larger).
 The new value is not written to disk until the upgrade has been successul.

-* Given the new `repositoryPositionTs`, calculate

 * Regenerate `pacman.conf` with the calculated database names.

+* Perform the upgrade.

-* Update the `last-ubos-update.json` file.
+* If successful, update the `last-ubos-update.json` file.
+If unsuccessful, stop.

 * Repeat this process until `repositoryPositionTs` is the maximum timestamp, or greater than the maximum, over all active repositories, of the largest timestamp in any of their `history.json` files.
 This test should be performed at the beginning of `ubos-admin update`, so we don't undeploy etc if there are no available updates.

 Note that the `/etc/pacman.conf` file, after an update, will reference the timestamps of the databases that 1) the most recent upgrade was successfully performed from, or 2) the most recent upgrade was unsuccessful from.
 This appears to be the appropriate state to either 1) install additional packages from before the next update, or 2) attempt manual fixes to the broken upgrade from.

+### Calculating `/etc/pacman.conf` timestamps

+* If a repository does not have a `history.json`, use the database name without a timestamp.
+Otherwise:

+* Given a `repositoryPositionTs`, find the timestamp that is, or directly precedes `repositoryPositionTs`, and use that for the database name.

 ### Complications

-* Not all repositories may be released at the same time (in particular if the device uses non-standard repositories as well).
-So the upgrade timeline is created as the superset of all upgrades of all repositories.
-When an upgrade at a particular timestamp occurs, only one or not all repositories may have new packages.

 * If a repository is temporarily disabled, and re-enabled later, neither skipping intermediate updates, nor performing them is great; they both create problems.
 Because skipping intermediate updates is much simpler to implement, we use this bad alternative over the other bad alternative.